StevanFreeborn/OnspringEnd2EndTests/README.md

 ### [Acceptance_Test](./.github/workflows/accept_tests.yml)

 This workflow will run on any pull request that aims to merge into the `master` branch.
-It will run all the tests found in `.spec.ts` files changed by the PR a total of 3 times in a row without retries to ensure the tests are stable.
+It will run all the tests found in `.spec.ts` files changed by the PR a total of 3 times in a row allowing for 1 retry to ensure the tests are stable.
+Making the allowance for 1 retry is an effort to reduce the number of false negatives due to transient timeouts.